Yashnair123/RTs-for-AdaptiveData/README.md

 # RTs-for-AdaptiveData

 ## Code layout
-Our code is comprised of driver runscripts, simulation-specific scripts (containing functions particular to the environment, adaptive assignment algorithm, and resampling procedure being considered in the particular simulation), and global scripts used across all simulations (i.e., test statistics as well as the weighted MC and unweighted MCMC randomization tests themselves).
+Our code is comprised of 1. key runscripts that we run across many simulations which we call "driver" runscripts; 2. simulation-specific scripts (containing functions particular to the environment, adaptive assignment algorithm, and resampling procedure being considered in the particular simulation); and 3. global scripts used across all simulations (i.e., test statistics as well as the weighted MC and unweighted MCMC randomization tests themselves).
 We describe these three types of scripts below.

 ### Driver runscripts
 There are three driver runscripts to be used to reproduce the simulations run in Section 5: 1. `testing_driver.py`, 2. `interval_driver.py`, and 3. `conformal_interval_driver_share.py`.
 These three scripts are, respectively, responsible for running 1. hypothesis testing simulations, 2. confidence and conformal prediction interval construction (without sample sharing) simulations, and 3. conformal prediction interval construction with sample sharing simulations.